|

 of contemporary politics turn on a demand that we return to the old

-is keyed to the idea that democratic politics is the field in which
+demand is keyed to the idea that democratic politics is the field

-questions of right and wrong are appropriately joined.
-Democracy is
+in which questions of right and wrong are appropriately joined.
+Democracy

-supposed to overwhelm evil, and enable us towork out the good life for
+is supposed to overwhelm evil, and enable us towork out the good life

-ourselves.
-The state is the imaginary centre at which our efforts come
+for ourselves.
+The state is the imaginary centre at which our efforts

-together, enabling us to deploy thegood that we embody to the very limits
+come together, enabling us to deploy thegood that we embody to the

 to sustain.
 What is the alternative?
 I want to suggest that the alternative